Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Introduction and main theorems

 and for any ,

 where $\cc_{i;t}$ is a \emph{$c$-vector}, which is defined by the following recursion: For any $i\in\{1,\dots,n\}$

 and for any ,

-By this way of definition, since the $f$-vectors depend only on exchange matrices, we can regard the $f$-vectors as vectors associated with vertices of $\TT_n$ (see \cite{fg}).
-In this case, we remark that the $f$-vectors are independent of the choice of the coefficient system.
-The $F$-matrices are also the same. \end{remark}
+By this way of definition, since $f$-vectors depend only on exchange matrices, we can regard $f$-vectors as vectors associated with vertices of $\TT_n$.
+In this case, we remark that $f$-vectors are independent of the choice of coefficient system.
+So do $F$-matrices.
+Furthermore, when we define $f$-vectors as these recursions, we have the following property: in a cluster algebra $\Acal$, if $x_{i;t}=x_{j;s}$, then we have $\ff_{i;t}=\ff_{j;s}$.
+It follows from \cite{cl2}*{Proposition 3 (i)} immediately. \end{remark} Since we know that $d$-vectors and $f$-vectors depend only on $B$ by above discussion, we abbreviate a cluster algebra $\Acal(\xx,\yy,B)$ to $\Acal(B)$ when we discuss properties of $d$-vectors or $f$-vectors. \begin{example} Let $\Acal(B)$ be a cluster algebra given in Example \ref{A2}.
+Then $F$-polynomials, $F$-matrices, and $D$-matrices are given by Table \ref{A2FD}.